mqtran01/mqtran01.github.io/_pages/cpp/002_hello_world.md

 - `#include <iostream>` means that we are including a system module which gives us access to the the IO streams.
 The one we are interested in is the terminal output!
 - `using namespace std;` allows us to shortcut what we write later down the track for simplicity.
 For example, instead of writing `std::cout` we just need to write `cout`.
 - `int main()` is where we start our program.
 Every C++ program will need this somewhere to execute.
 Everything that is inside the braces `{ }` will be executed.
 - `// Comment` is a comment in your code and does not execute.
 Very useful to know write about what your code does, especially when it starts to get confusing.
 It's both for you and for people who read your code!
+We can also enclose comments in `/* */` to be multi-line comments.
 - `cout << "Hello World!" << endl;` allows us to send the string of characters "Hello World!" to the console terminal output (**c**onsole **out**put).
 The `endl` is the line ending, which moves the console to the next line.
 - `return 0` finishes the function and returns control back up to the Terminal.